-Development along the commercial thoroughfares within the subject's immediate area consists of limited retail and small commercial facilities.
-New development within the area is limited to mostly residential with minimal commercial space available.
-Arterial streets contain mostly small commercial sites promoting and supporting with rural living and limited tourism.
-Side streets contain single-family residential uses.
-The subject is located in an older area, however, Crittenden County is experiencing stable economic conditions which has contributed to historically stable property values.
+Development along the commercial thoroughfares within the subject's immediate area primarily consists of rural residential homesites, scattered light retail and commercial uses, and farmland.
+New development within the area is limited in the future as the neighborhood is experiencing slow growth and has a small population.
+Arterial streets contain mostly very small sites consistent with rural living.
+Side streets contain single-family residential with adjoining farmland.
+LaRue County is expected to have little growth but a stable economy overall.